dgoetz/graphing-training/sections/optimization/04_webapp.md

 * Generate index
 * Use memcached
 * Use dashboard alternatives
-* Use alernatives that provide only API functionality
+* Use alternatives that provide only API functionality